 Also of interest is that Pocomoke City has more people living here who work in computers and math than 95% of the places in the US.

-One of the nice things about Pocomoke City is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.
+Pocomoke City is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

-The percentage of adults in Pocomoke City who are college-educated is close to the national average for all communities of 21.84%: 18.56% of the adults in Pocomoke City have a bachelor's degree or advanced degree.
+The education level of Pocomoke City citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+18.56% of adults 25 and older in Pocomoke City have a college degree.

 The per capita income in Pocomoke City in 2022 was $29,012, which is low income relative to Maryland, and lower middle income relative to the rest of the US.
 This equates to an annual income of $116,048 for a family of four.
 However, Pocomoke City contains both very wealthy and poor people as well.